 – The constraints in the management of public investments that have affected the level of public service delivery,

-– the slow settlement of arrears (particularly those related to wages of public sector workers),
+– Slow settlement of arrears (particularly those related to wages of public sector workers),

-– and the limits of large credit facilities for the banking sector of state-owned banks and the Central Bank granted to the public sector
+– Limits of large credit facilities for the banking sector of state-owned banks and the Central Bank granted to the public sector

 These vulnerabilities are exacerbated by the unstable political situation, weak healthcare system, and widespread corruption that continuously causes civil unrest.